-This compact microphone delivers a 24kbs sample bit, and a depth of 16 bps, these features are complemented with the directional cardioid pickup pattern to give your audience crisp and soothing audio with minimal noise.
-However, the absence of a low-cut filter makes this capsule pick up some table rumble sound.
+This compact microphone delivers a 24kbs sample bit, and a depth of 16 bps, these features are complemented by the directional cardioid pickup pattern to give your audience crisp and soothing audio with minimal noise.
+However, the absence of a low-cut filter makes this capsule pick up some table rumble sounds.

 This device is easy to set up and it is compatible with Windows 10, and MacOs 10.12 computers.

 Blue Yeti is known for producing durable and high-quality microphones, and the Blue Yeti X is no exception.
-The Blue Yeti X is an update to the line up and it features retro 50s-style metal construction with a sleek and solid base.
-This mic was engineered with a multi-functional knob to which allows the user to adjust between four mic patterns to meet all recording needs.
-The multi-function smart knob allows you to adjust the gain, volume, mute the device and mix sounds from your microphone and computer together.
+The Blue Yeti X is an update to the line-up and it features retro 50s-style metal construction with a sleek and solid base.
+This mic was engineered with a multi-functional knob which allows the user to adjust between four mic patterns to meet all recording needs.
+The multi-function smart knob allows you to adjust the gain and volume so you mute the device and mix sound from your microphone and computer together.

 For professional streaming services, you have the option of accessing an array of Blue voice broadcast vocal effects to achieve your perfect sound quality.
 This microphone complements your aesthetics by allowing you to adjust the LED lighting of the mic to match any setting of your room.

 Number three on our list, we have the Elgato Wave 3.
 This microphone is built for gamers and content creators who are looking to live stream on Twitch or YouTube.
 It is compact; however, has tons of features which make it an optimal choice for beginners and professionals.
 The design of the mic is straightforward featuring a multifunctional dial that gives you an onboard microphone control.
 The dial allows you to adjust the gain, tweak the volume of the speaker, and crossfade between the PC and mic mix.